 *Monetary award amounts are subject to change without notice and are contingent upon donor funding supplied at the time the award is presented.

-To nominate a librarian, download and complete the nomination form, and follow the submission instructions therein.
+To nominate a librarian, download and complete the nomination form, and send to the committee chair, Collette G. Mak, [email protected]..
 Self-nominations are permitted.
 Previous nominees who were not selected in previous years are welcome to reapply.
 The nomination form can be found on the RUSA Update Resources page.

 1) Nomination letter, describing the ways in which the nominee has made a significant contribution to ILL.
 Letter should address some or all of the following: publications, leadership, measurable effectiveness of programs, influence on others, and creative and innovative concepts.